 The turn is ended by drawing one card from the stockpile and placing it onto the discard pile.

 The winner is the opponent who moves all their cards onto the foundations first – or at least most of them if both players eventually run out of moves.

 How to Play Double Solitaire – Video Tutorial

 Frequently Asked Questions

 This is a blockage, and the game ends there.
 Proceed to the scoring part of the game, awarding the win to the player with the most cards in the foundation pile or the most points.

-2 decks minus the Jokers get used in Double Solitaire, so in total, players will need 104 cards to play.
+Two decks minus the Jokers get used in Double Solitaire, so players need 104 cards to play.
 Each player’s layout contains 28 cards, with the remaining cards in the 2 stockpiles.

-Alternative Games to Double Solitaire
+Other Similar Games to Double Solitaire